Hidden in Pixels I: Discovery of dual "little red dots" indicates excess clustering on kilo-parsec scales: Results: dual LRD candidates

-Next, we perform image-based modeling on the foreground subtracted images following the same procedure used for other objects (figure~\ref{fig;decom_b5_15958} (b)).
-In all filters, both components are better described by PSFs rather than Sérsic profiles.
 The $m_{\rm F277W} - m_{\rm F444W}$ colors for components \#1 and \#2 are $1.9$ and $1.8$, respectively.
-The optical slopes $\beta_{\rm opt}$, estimated from F444W and F277W, are $\beta_{\rm opt}=1.75\pm0.02$ and $1.52\pm0.02$ for components \#1 and \#2, respectively, similar to the slopes observed in typical LRDs \citep{Matthee2024, Greene2024, Kocevski2024}.
+The optical slopes $\beta_{\rm opt}$, estimated from F444W and F277W, are $\beta_{\rm opt}=1.80\pm0.04$ and $1.57\pm0.10$ for components \#1 and \#2, respectively, similar to the slopes observed in typical LRDs \citep{Matthee2024, Greene2024, Kocevski2024}.
 Additionally, components \#1 and \#2 have $m_{\rm F115W} - m_{\rm F150W}$ colors of $0.3$ and $-0.1$, indicating a blue excess.
 These color differences suggest that components \#1 and \#2 are not gravitationally lensed images of the same object.
-Both SEDs exhibit an LRD-like V-shape, and fitting with the QSO model yields a lower $\chi^2$ than BD templates.
-The estimated photometric redshifts of components \#1 and \#2 are $z_{\rm photo}=7.7^{+0.4}_{-1.4}$ and $z_{\rm photo}=6.5^{+0.7}_{-0.8}$, respectively.
-The medians of the two photometric redshifts differ by $\Delta z=1.2$, but their 68\% confidence intervals overlap in the range $z_{\rm photo}=6.3\mathchar`-7.2$.
-Therefore, we conclude that the photometric redshifts are consistent with the two components being at the same redshift.
-We then combine their photometric redshift probability distribution functions (PDFs) and calculate the median and 68\% confidence interval of the combine distribution as $z_{\rm photo}=7.1^{+0.5}_{-0.9}$, which we assign as the photometric redshift of the system $z_{\rm system}$.
-The projected separation between the components \#1 and \#2 is $\theta=0\farcs37$ in F277W, corresponding to $1.9^{+0.2}_{-0.1}~{\rm kpc}$ at $z_{\rm system}$.
+Both SEDs exhibit an LRD-like V-shape, well fitted with the LRD model.
+The estimated photometric redshifts of components \#1 and \#2 are $z_{\rm photo}=6.30^{+0.59}_{-0.84}$ and $z_{\rm photo}=6.15^{+0.84}_{-1.27}$, respectively.
+Despite the large uncertainty, these photometric redshifts are consistent with the two components residing at the same redshift.
+We then combine their photometric redshift probability distribution functions (PDFs) and calculate the median and 68\% confidence interval of the combined distribution as $z_{\rm photo}=6.41^{+0.51}_{-0.70}$, which we assign as the photometric redshift of the system, $z_{\rm system}$.
+The projected separation between the components \#1 and \#2 is $\theta=0\farcs37$ in F277W, corresponding to $2.03^{+0.14}_{-0.08}\,{\rm kpc}$ at $z_{\rm system}$.